losizm/scamper/README.md

 ```

 ## Using HTTP Client Extensions
-Scamper comes equipped with client extensions for sending requests and handling
+Scamper provides client extensions for sending requests and handling the
-the responses.
+responses.

 In this example, an extension to `HttpRequest` is used to send the request, and
 a `scamper.util.ResponseFilter` stack forms a pattern-matching expression to